Search the Health Library

 - An additional 1 year extended repair warranty on your hearing aid(s) or cochlear implant upon completion of all study visits

-If you are interested in participating or learning more about the SMART Study, please contact Caitlin Blake, the SMART Study Research Coordinator:
+If you are interested in participating or learning more about the SMART Study, please contact Yoon Sung, the SMART Study Research Coordinator:

 Johns Hopkins University